h01ger/piuparts/README.txt

 * "upgrade-test-distros" is the space delimited list of distributions the slave should use for testing upgrades between distributions (i.e., Debian versions).
+Using "partial" distributions as defined in distros.conf is possible.
 Currently, "squeeze wheezy sid" is a good choice.
 Leave this unset if you do not want to run upgrade tests.